Oct 2024

 The UK’s Autumn Budget announcement is imminent.
 This is a particularly significant budget for the tech sector as its the first of a new government.

-Despite lofty promises from political parties to cement the UK’s position as a global tech leader in their manifesto’s, both manifesto’s casted doubt on the government’s actual commitment to this vision.
+Despite lofty promises from political parties to cement the UK’s position as a global tech leader in their manifestos, both manifestos cast doubt on the government’s actual commitment to this vision.

 With the Prime Minister warning of a ‘painful’ budget and ‘big asks’ from the public, it’s crucial the tech industry’s needs are not overlooked, as it is a massive driver of economic growth.
 So let’s look at what the upcoming budget could bring to the UK’s tech sector.